Rochdale Village, Queens: Facilities

 Rochdale Village, sometimes called the "Jewel of Jamaica", is located on a 120 acre residential park.
 It consists of 20 buildings in five circular groups.
 Each 13 story building has three sections: A, B, and C. Each section in each building has its own mailing address.
 Rochdale Village has its own branch of the Queens Public Library system.
 A 21 megawatt cogeneration facility generates all the electrical power, heating, air-conditioning, and domestic hot water services for the entire residential development and two shopping malls; the power plant produces its power independently with no connection to any outside utility company.
 Rochdale Village Department of Public Safety protects the residents, visitors, and property of Rochdale Village.

 The New York City Police Department's 113th Precinct patrol Rochdale Village and is the primary Policing and investigation agency within the New York City as per the NYC Charter (law), this includes Rochdale Village.

 Education

 The schools in the Rochdale Village are P.S.
 354, P.S.
 80, Catherine and Count Basie Junior High School 72, August Martin High School, and CCS Montessori.
 In 2011, P.S.
 30 began being phased out and replaced after years of poor performance; a new school, P.S.
 354, opened with kindergarten and first grade, adding a grade per year until P.S.
 30 phased out in June 2014.

 Transportation

 Rochdale Village and the surrounding neighborhoods are served by transit via the Long Island Rail Road's Atlantic Branch, which stops right by the complex at the Locust Manor station.
-Rochdale is also served by MTA Regional Bus Operations' Q3, Q5, Q85, Q111, Q113, Q114 and QM21 routes.
-A New York City Subway extension to the neighborhood was considered in the 1970s and 1980s, but was cut short at Jamaica Center – Parsons/Archer due to financial issues.
+Rochdale is also served by MTA Regional Bus Operations' routes.
+A New York City Subway extension to the neighborhood was considered in the 1970s as part of the Program for Action, but was cut short at Jamaica Center – Parsons/Archer due to financial issues.